-Jenna N. Filipkowski, Ph.D. is the Head of Research at the Human Capital Institute (HCI) and she lives to make work better for everyone.
-With her research, Jenna is responsible for providing rigorous, insightful analysis, and actionable reporting that helps business and human resources decision-makers drive results.
+Jenna N. Filipkowski, Ph.D. is the Vice President of Research and Development at the Human Capital Institute (HCI) and she lives to make work better for everyone.
+With her research, Jenna is responsible for providing rigorous, insightful analysis and actionable reporting that helps business and human resources decision-makers drive results.

 Previously, she spent several years as a talent assessment consultant and research scientist.
 She received her M.S. and Ph.D. in Industrial-Organizational Psychology from Wright State University and her B.S. degree from Ursinus College.
 Jenna completed an International Coach Federation (ICF) Accredited Coach Training Program at the University of Texas, Dallas and obtained her ACC credential from the ICF.

 Content Featuring Jenna N. Filipkowski, Ph.D.

 How do core values align behaviors, purpose, and strategy?
 What works well in articulating and exemplifying core values?
 Join the HCI research team as we answer these questions and share the findings from our latest Talent Pulse report.